 When Good Wood Cracks – Demonstration # 1

 It's a curse and an opportunity when wood cracks.
-The demonstration presents a series of techniques that take the curse of a crack and turn it into an artistic opportunity.
-This presentation flows from the article I wrote for the AAW's American Woodturner in the August 2015 edition.
-The article was a survey of techniques used by woodturners across the country to deal with a crack.
+The a series of techniques are shown to take the curse of a crack and turn it into an artistic opportunity.

 This demonstration appeals to woodturners of all skill levels.